 Courts may find an earning capacity where one party voluntarily resigns a position.
 Miller v.
 Miller, 181 Conn.
 610, 612 (1980) and Wilkens v.
 Wilkens, 10 Conn.
 App.
 576 (1987).
 A court may also enter or modify alimony orders based upon earning capacity when an alimony obligor was fired because of employment misconduct.
 See Schade v.
 Schade, 110 Conn.
 App.
 57 (2008) (an alimony obligor who was terminated due to his own conduct and who was not actively pursuing employment was found to have an earning capacity upon which modified orders properly were based).

 A court properly may base alimony orders upon earning capacity when a party is underemployed.
-Underemployment occurs when a person is engaging in employment providing him or her with income substantially lower than that which reasonably could be earned with his or her educational background.
+Underemployment occurs when a person is engaging in employment which produces income substantially lower than that which reasonably could be earned with his or her educational background.
 See Werblood v.
 Birnbach, 41 Conn.
 App.
 728 (1996) (husband was found to have an earning capacity equal to the wife’s earnings when both were clinical psychologists and both had doctoral degrees, although the husband was not exploiting this earning potential).

 Most earning capacity decisions focus on ascribing an earning capacity in excess of the actual earnings.
 However, a court may determine that a party has an earning capacity less than his or her earnings.
 Steller v.
 Steller, 181 Conn.
 App.
 581 (2018).